 For the merchant’s sake, It’s much more preferable for customers to complain directly to the merchant and sort things out amicably.
 But human nature dictates that an angry customer will take the shortest route to getting a refund.
 That’s a chargeback request direct to the customers credit card issuing bank while leaving merchant last to find out about it in many cases.

-The worst case scenario for the acquiring bank and card service provider when processing High Risk Payments is when a chargeback is issued.
+The worst case scenario for a traditional financial institution that processes High Risk Merchant Accounts, is when a chargeback is issued.
 The tech support business has not performed the service as advertised.
 Possibly, they have gone bust or ceased doing business for some reason.
 Either way, it’s now in the hands of the payment processor and this is where things can get messy.

 Essentially, they want to see a well-run business with good liquidity, steady profitability and a reassuring payment processing history.
 That’s not something that a startup can demonstrate and therefore they will likely inspect the applicant’s personal credit history and financial status.

-What you Need to Apply for a Tech Support Payment Gateway
+What you Need to Apply for a High-Risk Payment Gateway for Tech Support

 - Three months worth of bank statements and financial records